cruzbikeerie/cycleerie.github.io/_posts/2016-02-03-inspire-to-ride.md

  This is a almost like RAM except it is self-supported.
 There is no crew car that give you support.
 You do the entire race on your own.

  It showed why you would have to be crazy to do this race.
- The cyclist bicycles broke, there bodies broke down. hey rode over 300 miles a day with only 2 or 3 hours of sleep.
+ The cyclist bicycles broke, there bodies broke down.
+They rode over 300 miles a day with only 2 or 3 hours of sleep.
  The winner Finnish it in less   over 4000 miles in less then 18 days.

 [http://watch.inspiredtoride.it/](http://watch.inspiredtoride.it/)